(MBACP) Director of The TLC Counselling Hub

 In life and in therapeutic encounters we can find ourselves going around in circles, being unproductive or procrastinating about the things, which we should be doing or those that we want to do.
 The process of therapy allows us to not simply note these patterns and habits, but offers us the space to creatively think about them, find new more flexible ways of adapting.

-Creativity is everywhere in life, it is within our minds and our souls and developing it adds to our sense of self, our placement within the world and gives us energy and meaning.
-By working creatively it can also help us unlock our true potential.
+Creativity is everywhere in life, it is within our minds and our souls and developing it adds to our sense of self, our placement within the world and gives us purpose and meaning.
+By working creatively it can also help us unlock our true potential and bring about an awareness of self.

 Training, qualifications & experience